itsdawei/dpvis/docs/test_mode/test_mode.md

 This test can be turned off by unchecking the "What are its dependencies?" checkbox before switching to testing mode.

-In the read test, our goal is to select all cells that were read from in the next timestep (would be <span style="background-color:#b7609a">pink</span>).
+In the read test, our goal is to select all cells that were read from in the next timestep (would be <span style="background-color:#b7609a">violet</span> or <span style="background-color:#eb7f86">pink</span>).
 Just like in the write test, you can select cells as your answer by clicking on them.
 Try answering the question on your own by clicking cells (hint: use the recurrence on the top left of the screen to see what cells are read from)

 <!-- ![alt text](/docs/test_mode/images/recurrence.png "Title") -->